yazzylazy/DBSCAN---Data-Clustering-Algorithm/README.md

 <br>
 <strong>GPSCoord</strong> which held the GPS coordinate of the taxi's starting location.  <br> <br>

 <strong>TripRecord</strong> holds information read from the CSV file: the date,the pickup location,the drop off location and the trip distance.
-I used the TripRecord as a sort of pointin my DBScan algorithm so we can consider TripRecords as part of clusters or Noise.  <br> <br>
+I used the TripRecord as a sort of pointin my DBScan algorithm so we can consider TripRecords as part of clusters or Noise.  <br>

 <strong>Cluster</strong> class holds the average GPS coordinate as well as the list of TripRecord held in a Cluster.
 These Clusters are used to calculate and held values that will be listed in a csv file.  <br>